IDVault-2023/capstone-g2-2023/README.md

 ## INTRODUCTION

-<p>Electoral fraud and inefficiencies in the electoral process pose significant challenges to
+<p>Electoral fraud and inefficiencies in the electoral process pose significant challenges to modern democracy.
-modern democracy.
 In an increasingly digitized world, it is imperative to find innovative and reliable ways to ensure the integrity and transparency of elections.
-It is in this context that our synthesis project, titled "Reduce Voter Fraud Inefficiencies with Verifiable Audit Trails," takes shape.</p>
-<p>Blockchain technology has already proven its effectiveness in various fields, including secure
-and transparent management of financial transactions.
+It is in this context that our synthesis project, titled "Reduce Voter Fraud Inefficiencies with Verifiable Audit Trails," takes shape.
+Blockchain technology has already proven its effectiveness in various fields, including secure and transparent management of financial transactions.
 In a traditional electoral process, inefficiencies and fraud risks persist because auditors often rely on third parties to verify the accuracy of records.
 This approach can be costly, prone to human errors, and potentially subject to manipulation.</p>
 <p>Blockchain offers a revolutionary alternative.
-It allows direct verification of records from
-their creation, eliminating the need for third parties and significantly reducing the risk of human error or fraud.
-Furthermore, it offers the possibility of instant verification, enabling the identification and prevention of electoral fraud faster than ever before.</p>
-<p>In this project, we will explore how blockchain technology can be implemented to ensure fair,
-transparent, and efficient elections.
-We will examine the advantages of blockchain for electoral processes and identify the challenges that must be overcome to fully leverage its potential.</p>
-<p>We firmly believe that this synthesis project can make a significant contribution to democracy
-by strengthening citizens' trust in the electoral process.
+It allows direct verification of records from their creation, eliminating the need for third parties and significantly reducing the risk of human error or fraud.
+Furthermore, it offers the possibility of instant verification, enabling the identification and prevention of electoral fraud faster than ever before.
+In this project, we will explore how blockchain technology can be implemented to ensure fair, transparent, and efficient elections.
+We will examine the advantages of blockchain for electoral processes and identify the challenges that must be overcome to fully leverage its potential.
+We firmly believe that this synthesis project can make a significant contribution to democracy by strengthening citizens' trust in the electoral process.
 By providing a comprehensive overview of blockchain's potential for electoral auditing, we hope to assist key stakeholders, including electoral authorities and citizens, in understanding the benefits of this technology and developing strategies to ensure fair and verifiable elections.</p>

 <HR>

 ## PROBLEM STATEMENT

-<p>Our synthesis project, titled "Reduce Voter Fraud and Inefficiencies Through Verifiable
-Audit Trails," stems from the observation that current electoral processes are susceptible to fraud and inefficiencies due to insufficient trust in existing verification systems.
+<p>Our synthesis project, titled "Reduce Voter Fraud and Inefficiencies Through Verifiable Audit Trails," stems from the observation that current electoral processes are susceptible to fraud and inefficiencies due to insufficient trust in existing verification systems.
 Electoral fraud and inefficiencies in the electoral process undermine citizens' confidence in the democratic system.
 These issues can lead to non-representative outcomes and widespread mistrust, threatening the stability of governments and the legitimacy of elections.
-It is imperative to ensure the integrity and efficiency of the electoral process to maintain democracy.</p>
-<p>Stakeholders affected by this issue include voters, electoral bodies responsible for organizing
-elections, political parties participating in polls, as well as electoral observers and civil society monitoring elections.
+It is imperative to ensure the integrity and efficiency of the electoral process to maintain democracy.
+Stakeholders affected by this issue include voters, electoral bodies responsible for organizing elections, political parties participating in polls, as well as electoral observers and civil society monitoring elections.
 All these stakeholders have a direct interest in ensuring that elections are fair, transparent, and efficient.
 While seeking to address this problem, it is essential to ensure that the proposed solutions do not introduce new barriers to electoral participation and guarantee equal opportunities for all voters.
-The principles of transparency, fairness, and trust in the electoral process must be upheld.</p>
-<p>Our project aims to explore and propose solutions based on verifiable audit trails to reduce
-electoral fraud and inefficiencies.
+The principles of transparency, fairness, and trust in the electoral process must be upheld.
+Our project aims to explore and propose solutions based on verifiable audit trails to reduce electoral fraud and inefficiencies.
 This could include the use of technologies such as blockchain to secure and make transparent the electoral process, the implementation of mechanisms for vote verifiability, voter education on these new technologies, and the involvement of independent organizations in auditing the electoral process.
 These approaches will help build trust in elections and ensure fairer and more representative results.</p>

 <HR>

 ## SOLUTION STATEMENT
-<p>To address the problem of electoral fraud and inefficiencies in the electoral process, our
-solution will rely on verifiable audit trails, building upon the approach proposed in the project titled "Reduce Voter Fraud Inefficiencies with Verifiable Audit Trails."
-This will ensure a more transparent, efficient, and secure electoral process.</p>
-<p>We propose adopting blockchain technology to secure and make transparent the electoral
+<p>To address the problem of electoral fraud and inefficiencies in the electoral process, our solution will rely on verifiable audit trails, building upon the approach proposed in the project titled "Reduce Voter Fraud Inefficiencies with Verifiable Audit Trails."
+This will ensure a more transparent, efficient, and secure electoral process.
+We propose adopting blockchain technology to secure and make transparent the electoral
 process, just as it is used for financial and non-financial records in the previous project.
 Blockchain will ensure the integrity of electoral data by recording each vote in an immutable and transparent manner.
 We will also explore the use of smart contracts and digital signatures to strengthen the audit procedure.</p>
-<p>The ultimate goal of our research is to provide a comprehensive understanding of how
-blockchain can transform the electoral process, increase efficiency, accuracy, and trust in electoral records keeping.
+<p>The ultimate goal of our research is to provide a comprehensive understanding of how blockchain can transform the electoral process, increase efficiency, accuracy, and trust in electoral records keeping.
 This approach will contribute to the advancement of electoral auditing practices, thus strengthening democracy by reducing electoral fraud and improving the efficiency of elections.</p>

+### Proposed Solutions
+Building on existing structures, the Unique ID (UID) of voters which could be students' registration number in their respective schools, or Voter Identification Number (VIN) and accompanying data of citizens in places where there's already some structure around the voter identification will be used as the deriving data for their private keys which will generate multiple random public keys that'll be used to cast votes.
+On election day, based on the accompanying data which specifies the polling unit, ward, local government or district, and state of the voter, a token for each poll to be cast is sent to the wallet of the voter to be deposited into the corresponding wallet address for their candidate's political party and the total amount of tokens sent to a political party's wallet for a particular poll is the total number of votes they got.
+The tokens in this case will only be sent to the voter's wallet after the log into their wallet with their biometric the same way their biometric data will be used to accredit them at their polling unit before they cast their votes.

+### Benefits and Drawbacks
+The benefits here outweigh the drawbacks regardless of the legitimate viewpoint and will be looked at side-by-side.
+Making the electoral process blockchain based makes it possible for citizens to access and monitor election results in real-time on the blockchain explorer.
+The fact that election results can now be monitored in real-time, the possibility of hijacking and altering election results before they make it to election collation centres.
+As the younger generation increasingly gets less interested in nation politics, they tend to rather not go through the stress of leaving their houses and trekking to their polling unit to vote on election days, especially when the political climate seems like it's not going to change in their favour, the option of being able to vote from the comfort of their home is a welcome development.
+It gives them a way to participate in the electoral process within their comfort zone.

+The multiple random public keys ensure proper anonymity due to its inherent inability to be reverse-engineered, and the public keys only last a limited time so they can't be used to vote in two separate occasions and thus, can't be cracked by social engineering.
+If most of the population chooses to vote from the comfort of their homes, malicious entities that disrupt the electoral processes by snatching ballot boxes and destroying other election materials will have less to destroy and thus cause little to no disruptions to the electoral process because people could simply switch to their devices when such disruptions happen and their votes will still count.
+The cost of election disruption will outweigh the benefits by far that it'll discourage thuggery.
+Efforts would have to be changed to DDOS attacks and cybersecurity incident plans would still need to be created by each election authority.

+An obvious drawback is the fact that not everyone has access to a smartphone or internet service and so full blockchain-based elections can't work.
+To combat that, the elections will still happen like normal but the verification and accreditation of voters will happen using blockchain technology so that it can be synchronised with the database of voters, while the mobile extension acts as an auxiliary means of voting until internet services are available everywhere.
+The possibility of two (2) options for the electoral process raises another challenge which is the possibility of "double voting" but the synchronised database helps tackle that.
+Once voters are accredited on their devices by logging into their wallets using their UID, they will not be able to be accredited by the electoral officer at their polling units because it'll show that they've already been cleared to vote on their device.
+Same applies if they're accredited by the electoral officer at their polling units and then they try to login on their device to cast a second vote, they'd be able to login but no voting tokens will be sent to them.

 ## VISION, MISSION, GOALS, AND OBJECTIVES
 ### Vision
 "Our vision is to become a key player in combating electoral fraud and inefficiencies by introducing verifiable audit trails to enhance trust and integrity in electoral processes on a national and international scale.
 We aspire to a future where every citizen can be certain that their vote counts, and elections are fair, transparent, and representative.
 By adopting innovative solutions, including blockchain technology, we aim to promote democracy by ensuring reliable and equitable elections."

 ### Mission
 "Our mission is to use blockchain technology to revolutionize how elections are conducted.
 We aim to provide a transparent and secure platform where electoral processes are recorded in an immutable and verifiable manner, ensuring trust and integrity in the democratic process.
 Capitalizing on the immutability and transparency of blockchain, we empower citizens with independent electoral participation and inviolable auditing.
 Our goal is to strengthen democracy by ensuring fair, transparent, and representative elections for all."

 ### Goals
 - Streamline electoral processes to ensure fair and transparent elections.